 - Xiaomi Mi MIX 3 5G

-Samsung devices weren’t part of this early beta, but the company is holding a beta of its own.
+Samsung devices weren’t part of this early beta, but the company hosted an Android 10 beta of its own.

 It took a different approach with Android Pie.
 Instead of keeping it limited to Galaxy S flagships, Samsung expanded the Android Pie/One UI beta to former flagships and mid-range devices.